AIMultiple ResearchAIMultiple ResearchAIMultiple Research

-Computer vision (CV) technology is revolutionizing many industries, including healthcare, retail, automotive, etc. As more companies invest in computer vision solutions, the global market is projected to multiply 9 times by 2026 to $2.4 Billion.
+Computer vision (CV) technology is revolutionizing many industries, including healthcare, retail, automotive, etc. As more companies invest in computer vision solutions, the global market will multiply 9 times by 2026 to $2.4 billion.

-However, implementing computer vision in your business can be a challenging and expensive process, and improper preparation can lead to CV and AI project failure.
+However, implementing computer vision in your business can be challenging and expensive, and improper preparation can lead to CV and AI project failure.
 Therefore, business managers need to be careful before initiating computer vision projects.

-This article explores 4 challenges that business managers can face while implementing computer vision in their business and how they can overcome them to safeguard their investments and ensure maximum ROI.
+See the top 7 challenges that business managers can face while implementing computer vision in their business and how to overcome them to safeguard their investments and ensure maximum ROI.
 We also provide some examples in the recommendation sections

 You can work with an image data collection service to help you obtain high-quality visual datasets for your computer vision project.